tagspaces/documentation/docs/quick-access.md

 ---

 import { ProFeature, CenteredImage, CenteredVideo } from '@site/src/components/CommonBlocks';
 import { TechArticleStructuredData } from '@site/src/components/StructuredData';

 <TechArticleStructuredData />

 # Quick Access Area

-The quick access section can be accessed from the left drawer and looks like this:
+The Quick Access panel provides a central place to reach your most important and recently used content without navigating through locations and folders.
+It is accessible from the left drawer by clicking the Quick Access icon.

 <CenteredImage
     caption="Opening the Quick Access Area"